Arkless-Graham; Acrodysplasia; Maroteaux-Malamut

 When to Contact a Medical Professional

-Call your child's provider if signs acrodystosis develop.
+Contact your child's provider if signs of acrodystosis develop.
 Make sure your child's height and weight are measured during each well-child visit.
 The provider may refer you to:

 - A genetic professional for a full evaluation and chromosome studies